 Have you/could you ever kill an animal for food?

-Like yourself, I could not personally kill an animal – even though I eat meat.
+What’s up, Buddha?
+I could not personally kill an animal – even though I eat meat.

 See where I’m going with this, Buddha?
 I don’t feel like I deserve to eat meat and I also don’t feel like I deserve to have such a loving affinity with animals.
 It’s not cool feeling like a hypocrite and I need to at least try something new for my inner peace.

 Don’t you think you’re being a little hard on yourself?
 Haven’t you always believed that us humans are carnivorous (edit: I’ve since learned that calling humans ‘carnivorous’ is incorrect and kind of hilarious) and are supposed to eat meat?
 Why the big deal?

 I used to subscribe to that thought, but I’ve recently opened myself up to studies from the other side.
 Some highly respected anthropologists claim that back in the caveman days, 85% of our protein intake came from plant based sources.